Tutorial Examples Structured Extraction Vector Search Embeddings Connectors ~7 min read

 In this post, we walk through the SEC EDGAR Financial Analytics example: a CocoIndex pipeline that ingests three source types (TXT filings, JSON company facts, PDF exhibits), scrubs PII, extracts topic tags, generates embeddings, and exports everything into Apache Doris for hybrid search combining vector similarity with full-text matching using Reciprocal Rank Fusion (RRF).

-The project is open sourced and can be found here.
+The project is open-sourced and can be found here.

 Why CocoIndex?